 In some cases, antivirus software breaks SSDP discovery.
 Also, Windows users may need to disable the SSDP service running on Windows.
 Do this by searching windows for "services">SSDP>Set to "Manual">stop the service from running> lastly, restart the Airtame app.

 Aruba Central & single VLAN

-In the case of using Aruba Central, ArubaGroup can be enabled at Group level and at the virtual controller, make sure both configurations are the same.
-If you have a single VLAN, then ArubaGroup needs to be disabled both at Group level and at the Virtual Controller level.
+In the case of using Aruba Central, ArubaGroup can be enabled at the Group level and at the virtual controller, make sure both configurations are the same.
+If you have a single VLAN, then ArubaGroup needs to be disabled both at the Group level and at the Virtual Controller level.

 Do you have any questions?

 You can write to us using the blue chat box in the lower right-hand corner or send an email to [email protected] and we will be here to assist you.